University of Oklahoma Health Sciences Center

-The University of Oklahoma Health Sciences Center in Oklahoma City, Oklahoma, United States, is the health sciences branch of the University of Oklahoma.
+The University of Oklahoma Health Campus in Oklahoma City, Oklahoma, United States, is the health sciences branch of the University of Oklahoma.
 It serves as the primary place of training for many of Oklahoma's health professions.
 It is one of only four health centers in the United States with seven professional colleges.

-The nineteen buildings that make up the OUHSC campus occupies a fifteen block area in Oklahoma City near the Oklahoma State Capitol.
+The nineteen buildings that make up the OU Health Campus occupies a fifteen block area in Oklahoma City near the Oklahoma State Capitol.
 Surrounding these buildings are an additional twenty health-related buildings, some of which are owned by the University of Oklahoma.
-The Health Sciences Center is the core of a wider complex known as the Oklahoma Health Center.
+The OU Health Campus is the core of a wider complex known as the Oklahoma Health Center.
 The major clinical facilities on campus are part of OU Medicine and include the OU Medical Center hospital complex, The Children's Hospital, OU Physicians and OU Children's Physicians clinics, Harold Hamm Diabetes Center and the Peggy and Charles Stephenson Oklahoma Cancer Center.
 Also, part of the major clinical facilities is the Oklahoma City VA Medical Center.